danilo90lan/T1A3-School_manager-Terminal_application/README.md

 **Opening and Writing to File**:
 - It opens the specified file_path in write mode ("w").
 - It uses json.dump() to write the sorted_json_data to the file.
-- After successfully writing the JSON data to the file, the function prints a message which is an optional parameter to confirm the operation completed.
+- After successfully writing the JSON data to the file, the function prints a message, which is an optional parameter set empty by default, to confirm the operation completed.

 ![functionality checklist](./docs/trello-functionality_checklist.png)
 ![trello tracking](./docs/tracking2.png)